vitalab/vitalab.github.io/article/_posts/2023-02-09-fully-automated-QC-for-cardiac-CMR.md

 Clinical use of deep learning algorithms in cardiac image segmentation analysis is limited due to unavoidable issues with image quality, artifacts and anatomical variation.

-The objective was to develop robust quality control measures in order to facilitate translation of deep learning methods of CMR image analysis into clinical pratice.
+The objective was to develop robust quality control measures in order to facilitate translation of deep learning methods of cardiac magnetic resonance (CMR) image analysis into clinical pratice.

 # Methods